 Even though your automatic response to the question “How are you doing?” is “I’m good,” you know it’s not always true.
 Caregiving isn’t easy.
 It takes extra time, money and emotional capital to help an aging parent, disabled friend or someone who’s recovering from illness or surgery.
 So if you can’t give yourself a pat on the back, please accept a big one from us.

 What you do is priceless, and you’re just giving it away, asking nothing in return, not even gas money.
 For that, our friend, you rock.
-We celebrate you this month and always, and we hope the suggestions and online resources in this article help you keep all the joyous holiday spirit you deserve.
+We celebrate you this month and always, and we hope the tips, suggestions and online resources in this article help you keep all the joyous holiday spirit you deserve.